LSBU banner

 What inspires you most about our students?

-Our student group is one of the most diverse with which I have worked.
-It is great to see people coming together from different ages and backgrounds and celebrating our similarities and differences.
+Our group of students is one of the most diverse with whom I have worked.
+It is great to see people from different ages and backgrounds coming together and celebrating our similarities and differences.

 One of the foundations of the conference is myth-busting.
-Do you have a myth-buster you’d like to share in relation to your talk?
+Do you have a myth-buster you would like to share in relation to your talk?

-That little voice in the back of your head that tells you that you’re not good enough is not in charge of your life.
+That little voice in the back of your head that tells you that you are not good enough is not in charge of your life.

-And finally, what advice would you give to our audiences to encourage them to think & act more sustainably?
+And finally, what advice would you give to our audiences to encourage them to think and act more sustainably?

-Dan’s talk is titled ‘You're Not What You Think: How to Manage the Internal Self-Critic’ and he’ll be delivering this on Friday 6th November on the day devoted to Wellbeing.
-Several of his colleagues from the School of Applied Sciences will also be covering topics related to sustainable provisions and interventions for mental health and wellbeing.
+Dan’s talk was titled: “You're Not What You Think: How to manage the internal self-critic"’ and his session was on Friday 6th November 2020, on the day devoted to ‘Wellbeing’.
+Several of his colleagues from the School of Applied Sciences also made presentations on topics related to sustainable provisions and interventions for mental health and wellbeing.

 In this section